grodansparadis/vscp-doc-spec/introduction.md

 Server and client application is released under the GPL license.
 Libraries and classes is released under a modified LGPL license that make sure they can be used in proprietary projects.

 Maybe the most important aspect of the VSCP & Friends package is that it can be used as an abstraction for interfacing other technologies and protocols.
 One just need to build a driver that translate the systems functionality to/from VSCP events and then install this driver for the VSCP daemon and then remote control functionality, software interface etc is directly available.
 This way one application interface can be constructed to control several technologies using different protocols.
 One can compare this to the situation for printers before windows was announced.
 Each application needed to distribute a stack of disks with printer drivers.
 Windows ended this by introducing the printer API abstraction for printers.
 VSCP & Friends does the same for SECO (SEensor/COntrol) devices .

-A web interface named OHAS is under development that will make it possible to build dynamic control interfaces with drag and drop technology.

 ### Summary